VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## Installing Neovim

 We are going to need Neovim v0.9 or greater.
 But be aware a lot of plugins written in lua only guarantee support for the latest stable version.
-Right now that's v0.11.4 which was released on `August 31, 2025`.
+Right now that's v0.12 which was released on `March 29, 2026`.

 If you are on linux, pay attention to the version your package manager has available.